kitkatkandybar/Dino-Game/README.md

 ### Movement Module
 This module acts as a counter for the x and y addresses and is called in the top module four times, one for each button, up, down, left, and right.
 Then when the dino is drawn, the movement addresses are added to the v and h addresses (vertical and horizontal addresses respectively).
 ### Score Module
+This module increments the score based on the clock.
+It increases over time, pauses on death, and starts over at zero at the start of a new game.
 ## Future Goals and Improvements
 ### Improvements
 - Add border to the screen